 What is Expat Child Syndrome and what causes it?

 ECS is most commonly found in children who are aged between 10 and 15.
-During this period of a child’s life they undergo significant emotional and physical changes and will often utilize their social circles as a mean of coping with these changes.
+During this period of a child’s life, they undergo significant emotional and physical changes and will often utilize their social circles as a means of coping with these changes.
 Adolescence is a difficult period in the lives of all children, but when children are removed from their close circle of friends they can often find it even more difficult to deal with the mental and physical changes they are experiencing.